michealengland/micheal-dev-2/src/content/blog/ghcli-4-building-custom-github-cli-commands.md

 ---
 title: Building Custom GitHub CLI Commands
-description: "Easily get up and running and authenticed on the GitHub CLI."
+description: "Unlock GitHub CLI's potential with our in-depth tutorial.
+Learn to manage PRs, search repos, and streamline your development process with expert tips."
 pubDate: 'Nov 18 2023'
 heroImage: '/ghcli-4-cute-octopus-putting-together-models-960x480.jpg'
 heroAlt: 'Cute octopus put together model airplain with glue'
 isDraft: true
 ---

 When I first started learning the GitHub CLI, I found that creating some commands was straightforward, while others required a bit of trial and error.
-Let's walk through a few examples.
+Let's walk through a few examples to help make your future workflow hacking easier.
+In the previous lesson, we discussed [command building basics](/blog/ghcli-3-deconstructing-and-building-commands/) and in this lesson we'll add onto those skills.

 ## Creating a New PR